Using data analysis to improve research, patient care and clinical outcomes

 - User support and training: User training at the outset of the study and support on a continuing basis, as needed.

-A team of Analytic Specialists within the Health Informatics Core provide expertise on sourcing, extracting and formatting clinical data from the Johns Hopkins All Children's Data Warehouse and other clinically-focused data repositories.
+A team of Analytic Specialists within the Institute for Clinical and Translational Research provide expertise on sourcing, extracting and formatting clinical data from the Johns Hopkins All Children's Data Warehouse and other clinically-focused data repositories.
 The team gathers, consolidates, and analyzes data for use in clinically-oriented research, quality improvement projects and operational processes.

 Information housed in the Data Warehouse also supports Johns Hopkins All Children’s population health initiatives to improve the health of all children, through the analysis of data related to the influence of genes, environment and treatment options for common child health problems like prematurity, asthma and obesity.